slowlydev/f1-dash/README.md

 `bun i` install dependencies
 `bun start` start in backend

-## data-tunnel (backend) (not used right now) (wip)

-on connection start grabbing data from f1, reformats it and sends it to the dashboard
-but also planned to save it to the scylla db for data history

-`cargo run` install dependencies & start program
-`cargo build` install dependencies & build program

-## data-provider (backend) (not used right now)

-connects to the scylla db and reads the data from it every 100-200ms

-`cargo run` install dependencies & start program
-`cargo build` install dependencies & build program

-## data-importer (backend) (not used right now)

-connects to f1 and writes the received data into a scylla db in out own data schema

-`cargo run` install dependencies & start program
-`cargo build` install dependencies & build program

 ## data-saver (backend)

 connects to f1 and writes the received raw data into a txt for the simulator to read and use (used for testing)